matthewlehew/build25labmanual/labmanual.md

 - [] Click **Create trigger**, then click **Close** when you see a celebratory message saying it's time to test.
 - [] On the top of the agent overview page, click **Publish**, then click **Publish** again.
-- [] We want to ensure the agent can connect to the flow, so in the ellipsis menu next to **Test your agent**, select **Manage connections**.
-In the new tab that opens, in the row that says **Invoice validation flow**, click **Connect**, verify the connections have a green check mark, then click **Submit**.
+- [] We want to ensure the agent can connect to the flow, so in the three dot menu next to **Test your agent**, select **Manage connections**.
+In the new tab that opens, in the row that says **Invoice validation flow**, click **Connect**, verify the SharePoint connection has a green check mark, then click **Submit**.
 Once the status is Connected, you can close that tab to return to Copilot Studio.

 # Section 4: Time to test!

 Let's see what we've got so far!
 Open a new tab in Edge and visit +++https://forms.office.com/r/N41p1fHAin+++.
 Selecting **Compliant** will randomly send one of four invoices that matches its corresponding purchase order in SharePoint.
 Selecting **Not compliant** will send an invoice that has the correct items and the correct total amount, but the quantities and prices of the items are different.

 - [] Select **Compliant** and submit the form, then return to your Copilot Studio tab.
+- [] In the **Triggers** panel of the agent overview page, click the beaker icon in the same row as the **When a file is created (properties only)** trigger.
+This opens a dialog that will show the trigger instance you just initiated.
+By default, the SharePoint trigger checks for files every 60 seconds, so you may need to click the circular refresh arrow to see the trigger instance appear.
+- [] With the recent trigger instance selected, click **Start testing*

-- [] Under the **Activity** tab, you should be able to see the agent run that just started.
+REMOVE - [] Under the **Activity** tab, you should be able to see the agent run that just started.
 Click on it, and you can see how the agent successfully called the agent flow and received the response.

 # Section 5: Computer use